Tell Jesus what’s on your heart, and take time to listen to his response.

 Este año de pandemia y de polarización han tensado a nuestra nación y a nuestra ...

-There is good news to share: Immaculate Heart Retreat Center is up and running, not because the Covid-19 pandemic has become history, but, ironically, because of its continuing grip on our community.
+There is good news to share: Immaculate Heart Retreat Center is up and running.

 Pete Burak reminds us even in a pandemic, we can still pray.